 Straits of Mackinac Shipwreck Preserve

 The Straits of Mackinac Shipwreck Preserve is a 148 square mile area extending from Wilderness State Park to the Cheboygan area, including most of the South Channel, and extending to the northern edge of Mackinac Island.
 The preserve is divided in two by the Mackinac Bridge.
-The Preserve includes the waters offshore from Mackinaw City and St. Ignace, as well as the shorelines of Bois Blanc Island, Mackinac Island, Round Island, and St. Helena Island.
+The Preserve includes the waters offshore from Mackinaw City and St. Ignace, as well as all or some of the shorelines of Bois Blanc Island, Mackinac Island, Round Island, and St. Helena Island.

 For those traveling with non-divers or divers looking for things to do between dives, the area offers a wide variety of activities for the whole family.